LennartFr/2017-09-28-Fintech-at-Galvanize/README.md

 # Agenda
 ~~~
 6:00 Sign-in, mingle, food, welcome.
 Intro of Tom Eck, IBM CTO Industry Platforms
-6:20: Tom Eck: Introduction to the IBM fintech space: Tom will show the finance services we have
+6:20: Tom Eck: Introduction to the IBM fintech space: The finance services on Bluemix:
-          on Bluemix, both the IBM experimental services and also the Business Partner
-          services, and mention some use cases.
+       the IBM experimental services and the Business Partner services, and use cases.
 6:40: Lennart: intro of the Fintech developer journey.
 6:45 Coding starts.
 8:00 Coding ends.Q/A with Tom and the IBM team.